CarinaSilva/Master-in-Health-Molecular-Technologies/Exercises/Hypothesis Tests/exercises_HT.md

-**Exercise 5**:Three groups of babies with the same weight (born) approximately were distributed randomly in order to investigate if the weight (Kg) rose during the rst 6 months.
+**Exercise 5**:Three groups of babies with the same weight (born) approximately were distributed randomly in order to investigate if the weight (Kg) rose during the first 6 months.
 The three groups were given different diets.
 The results are as follows:
 <br/>

 ![](img4.png)